FelipeSaNa/FelipeSaNA.github.io/README.md

 # Design of visual communication for the Protection Unit

-As part of my work at the International Organization on Migration (México)
+As part of my work at the International Organization on Migration (Mexico)

 ![Airport rejections in Mexico](/assets/img/gif_aeropuertos_200.gif)